README

 Hey, I’m Jamie Tanna (he/him/his) 👋

-I’m currently a Senior Software Engineer at Deliveroo, and I’m currently based in Nottingham.
+I’m currently a Senior Software Engineer at Elastic, and I’m currently based in Nottingham.

 I have a /now page, which aims to be a more up-to-date about page.